Date visited: 5/30/2022

 Date visited: 10/11/2023

-This is the walkway that runs between Ocean Avenue and the seawall, from the state boat launch/fishing pier to Narragansett Town Beach.
+This is the walkway that runs between Ocean Road and the seawall, from the state boat launch/fishing pier to Narragansett Town Beach.
 We started at the fishing pier and made our way to area around the beach before heading back.
 (We skipped this beach on this trip since we had already visited it three times already).
 Even though we had been in this general area before, this is the first time we actually walked the path between the fishing pier and The Towers.
 It was a great two mile walk out and back on a gorgeous autumn afternoon.

 Date visited: 9/16/2024